istio/istio.io/_docs/tutorial/12-ab-testing-with-istio.md

 ---
-title: Ab testing with istio
+title: A/B testing with Istio
-overview: Overview
+overview: A/B testing with Istio

 order: 12

 layout: docs
 type: markdown
 ---
-{% include home.html %}\n# A/B testing with Istio
+{% include home.html %}

 In this step, we deploy a new version of the _reviews_ microservice, _v3_.
 This version returns review stars in red color, as opposed to the black color of _reviews v2_.